Who is this article for?

 |

-Text | The transaction category key value at the time of the transaction trigger event. |
+Text | The transaction category key value at the time of the transaction trigger event.
+Note: category keys are case-sensitive! |

 Aggregate trigger rules use functions like SUM or COUNT to provide a roll-up value for you to reference in your ruleset.
 By default, all objects and events are included in the aggregate calculation but we understand this might not always be appropriate.